Costume drama: exploring the creative process with designer Lorna Mugan

 Her most recent job, Normal People, meant her office walls were crammed with images and references for the main characters, Connell and Marianne.
 The plot follows their relationship as they leave school in Sligo and go to Trinity College in Dublin.
 “Siobhan, my assistant designer, went to Trinity and took loads of pictures of people, so we had all that.
 We had past looks of Trinity, present looks, we had looks from Sligo, from Debs dresses, everything.
 It really was huge.
 People would come in for hours and look at the walls,” she said.

 Mugan grew up in Donegal, going to school across the border in Derry.
 It was the 1980s and she didn’t know anything about working in television.
 All she wanted to be was an artist.
 “I always wanted to go to art college.
 I was always sketching and drawing.
 I loved art, it was my whole life,” she said.

-She completed an art foundation course at Wimbledon College of Arts, in London and loved the theatre module, but decided to take a year off afterwards.
+She completed an art foundation course at Wimbledon College of Arts, in London and loved the theater module, but decided to take a year off afterward.
 “The college was pushing me towards textile design but I wasn’t sure.
-And I was getting more curious about this theatre thing,” she said.
+And I was getting more curious about this theater thing,” she said.
 “I was told by a tutor that I wouldn’t be suitable for fashion.
 You know, I’m from Derry, I didn’t have connections.
 I didn’t look fashiony.
 I had my own curious thing going on—patterned tights and funny jumpers and scarves on my head.”

-After gaining experience at Field Day Theatre Company in Derry and theatres in Dublin, she returned to Wimbledon a year later to study a degree in theatre design, now very much clearer about her career direction.
+After gaining experience at Field Day Theatre Company in Derry and theaters in Dublin, she returned to Wimbledon a year later to study a degree in theater design, now very much clearer about her career direction.